lizzy596/Node_Server_Deconstructed/README.md

 module.exports = { firstThing, secondThing }

-you can also export like this since module.exports is an empty object, this is like setting a property on an object
+you can also export like this since module.exports is an empty object, this is like setting a property on an object:

 modules.exports.items = ['item1', 'item2]

-You can also import code just like require('./someModule'), if we have a function inside the module that we invoke in that module, because when you import a module you are actually invoking it already (because when node exports the code its actually wrapping it in a function).
+You can also import code just like this require('./someModule'), if we have a function inside the module that we invoke in that module, because when you import a module you are actually invoking it already (because when node exports the code its actually wrapping the exported code in a function).

-HTTP MODULE
+Some of the built in modules include: http, fs, buffer, os, process, stream, events, path

-Notice that we are not exiting when we run an http server, because we servers continue to listen
+HTTP MODULE - Notice that we are not exiting when we run an http server, because we servers continue to listen

-package-lock.json --keeps a record of the version of your dependencies and versions of the dependencies your dependencies use
+**package-lock.json** --keeps a record of the version of your dependencies and versions of the dependencies your dependencies use

-NODE EVENT LOOP
+### **NODE EVENT LOOP**

 The event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible.Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background.
 When one of these operations completes, the kernel tells Node.js so that the appropriate callback may be added to the poll queue to eventually be executed.
 We'll explain this in further detail later in this topic.